Anglim/booksummaries/codecomplete.md

 To take the metaphor further, the size of the property that is being built affects how much time is spent on prerequisites such as architecture and design:

-### The size of the project affects how much planning is needed in both activities

 - If you're building a dog house, architecture and design might take up just 10 minutes before you start construction.
 Similarly if you're building a little hobby software project, you might start coding almost immediately.
 - However, if you're building a skyscraper, much more extensive planning is needed and this phase alone might take just as long as the construction phase itself and involve hundreds of people.
 Similarly, if a large application is being built, it would be expected that the requirements specification would be thousands of pages long alone, with design documentation perhaps 2-3 times more extensive than that.

-Another parallel is how both domains make use of pre-built items where it makes sense to do so:
+Another parallel is how both domains make use of pre-built items where it makes sense to do so.

-### Both activities make use of pre-built items
 When building a house, you'll buy prefabricated cabinetry, a dishwasher, a refrigerator, etc rather than building them yourself.
 Similarly, when building software, it can be enormously cost-effective to use existing libraries and tools rather than building them from scratch.

 There are numerous other parallels between property construction and software development making it a useful go-to when explaining software processes.